The Middle Cranial Fossa

 Surgery to remove pituitary tumours is usually by a endoscopic transsphenoidal approach.
 An endoscope is inserted through the nostrils, or more rarely through an incision into either the upper lip or nasal septum.
 It is then advanced through the nasal cavity.
 The sphenoid sinus is opened and the endoscope passes through to the pituitary gland where it lies on the sella turcica.
 The tumour can then be removed in sections.

-Complications of pituitary surgery include CSF rhinorrhoea, meningitis, diabetes insipidis, haemorrhage and visual disturbances.
+Complications of pituitary surgery include CSF rhinorrhoea, meningitis, diabetes insipidus, haemorrhage and visual disturbances.